 The Chapel of San Rocco

-Nearby in Largo San Rocco is the War Memorial and steps leading up to the hill of Santo Stefano.
+Nearby in Largo San Rocco is the War Memorial and steps lead up to the Hill of Santo Stefano.

 Website © Louise Shapcott 2017 - 2018 All Rights Reserved

 Last Updated August 2018